axieinfinity/ronin-smart-contracts/README.md

 Only validators can produce blocks on Ronin.
 Validators can also acknowledge deposit and withdrawal events to facilitate asset transfers.

-Each validator contract has a minimum threshold that must be reached for state changes such as transfer of assets and addition/removal of validators.
+Each validator contract has a minimum threshold that must be reached when the state changes such as transfer of assets and addition/removal of validators.
 There is one validator contract on Ethereum and a corresponding validator contract on Ronin.
 An admin has the right to manage validators on Ethereum (in the future this will be upgraded to a multi-sig walllet).
 These changes are relayed to Ronin through the Bridge component.

 ## Ethereum Bridge